platz1de/EasyEdit-Data/README.md

 ### Tile extra data

 Bedrock saves some extra data in block entities, which is contained in the block state in java.
-If a state requires this extra data, it specified in the `internal_tile` key and needs to be removed after conversion from java to bedrock or added before conversion from bedrock to java (if this information is unknown, specify the value of the `internal_tile` key).
+If a state requires this extra data, it specified in the `tile_extra` key and needs to be removed after conversion from java to bedrock or added before conversion from bedrock to java (if this information is unknown, specify the value of the `tile_extra` key).

 The following tile extra data is supported: